leetcode-python-java/leetcode-python-java/README.md

 So all the threads in the ThreadPool joined and finished.

-And please look at the caller in block of `Signal.trap "SIGTERM"` below.
+Let's inspect the caller in block of `Signal.trap "SIGTERM"` below.

 ```ruby
 # .gems/puma-3.12.0/lib/puma/launcher.rb